 We recognise that we are but infants in our faith, with worldly comforts that do not exist in their world; so it is good for us to be encouraged by their faith as we share what God is doing in our lives.

-After six blessed days, in which we saw so much, Mathias and Dallas returned to take us on to Telefomin with all its creature comforts.
+After six blessed days, in which we saw so much, the pilots returned to take us on to Telefomin with all its creature comforts.

 House #2 with electricity and gas, and once Rick had looked at the router settings we had useable internet.
 The only thing we could have used is steps to climb into the bed.
 The view from the veranda and the dining table looked out across the main thoroughfare, the airstrip towards the Secondary School and the valley beyond.
 It gave us the opportunity to receive visitors from the many people we met in our walks and from lotu on Sunday morning.